BVLC/caffe/docs/model_zoo.md

 Dropbox also works fine (tip: make sure that `?dl=1` is appended to the end of the URL).

 `scripts/download_model_binary.py <dirname>` downloads the `.caffemodel` from the URL specified in the `<dirname>/readme.md` frontmatter and confirms SHA1.

+## BVLC model license

+The Caffe models bundled by the BVLC are released for unrestricted use.

+These models are trained on data from the [ImageNet project](http://www.image-net.org/) and training data includes internet photos that may be subject to copyright.

+Our present understanding as researchers is that there is no restriction placed on the open release of these learned model weights, since none of the original images are distributed in whole or in part.
+To the extent that the interpretation arises that weights are derivative works of the original copyright holder and they assert such a copyright, UC Berkeley makes no representations as to what use is allowed other than to consider our present release in the spirit of fair use in the academic mission of the university to disseminate knowledge and tools as broadly as possible without restriction.